Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Error Handling.md

 	System.out.println("This will always execute, regardless of whether an exception occurred or not."); }
 ```

-# Don't overpower the hero
+# Don't Overpower the Hero

 *Handle* exceptions instead of just catching them